Gaussian Process Regression for Estimating EM Ducting Within the Marine Atmospheric Boundary Layer: Results and Discussion

-We use Gaussian process regression (GPR) to predict the duct height from both noise-free and noise-contaminated propagation factors.
-To observe the performance of GPR on small training sets, we vary the ratio of training points to testing points (Fig. 5).
+To observe GPR performance on even smaller training datasets, we vary the ratio of training points to testing points, from 80/20 down to 50/50.
 The end points of the dataset, 2m and 40m, are included in the training set, so that the model does not need to extrapolate at those points during inference.
+As can be seen in Table 1a, model performance is proportional to the train to test ratio.
+This observation is in line with the fact that a higher number of training points allows the GP to better constrain the prior distribution based on the training data before inference.
+When the ratio decreases, performance of GPR on cases 2 and 3 degrades below the ideal threshold.
+Thus, it is recommended to collect data that corresponds to the sampling scheme in case 1, which maintains favorable performance even at a ratio of 50/50.